Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/USB/Class USBCDCDevice.rst

 Example: `USBCDCSerial <https://github.com/ambiot/ambd_arduino/blob/dev/Arduino_package/hardware/libraries/USB/examples/USBCDCSerial/USBCDCSerial.ino>`_

 .. important :: The baud rate parameter has no significance in the context of a USB CDC serial port and can be left empty.

-.. note :: “USBCDCDevice.h” must be included to use the class function.
+.. note :: "USBCDCDevice.h" must be included to use the class function.

 ------------------------